 'Attending' PowerPoint lectures: Additional course information is available in a series of lectures that you can view on-line or print as you wish.
-These lectures are very similar to those provided on campus, but they are not narrated so that you can go through them at your own pace.
+These lectures are very similar to those provided on campus.
+They are not narrated.

 Discussions: In order to mimic the on-campus classroom environment, this course will involve discussions with your classmates.
-For each discussion, you have questions to consider, postings to view, and two replies to contribute.
-Posting of your initial commentary, reading others' commentaries, and responding to others are critical for classroom participation and for excelling on quizzes.
-The first part of the discussion (initial commentary) is always due by Friday morning, 9 am.
+For each section, you will have a discussion question to consider and two replies to contribute.
+Posting of your initial commentary and responding to others is critical for classroom participation and for excelling on quizzes.